GenesisFR/HowToBecomeGoodAtShooters/README.md

 - same as the Black Tusk [variant](#sniper), except she only needs 2s to acquire a target before shooting

 #### Tank
-- same as the Black Tusk [variant](#tank), except the support station is replaced with a variant of the SHD Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
+- same as the Black Tusk [variant](#tank), except the support station on his back is replaced with a variant of the SHD Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
 - tries to get close because of his stinger hive
 - the stinger hive temporarily stops working when he's disrupted (TODO: check if it's the same when shocked)
-- tends to retreat after breaking his bag
+- tends to retreat after breaking his backpack

 #### Thrower
 - same as the Black Tusk [variant](#thrower), except he always fires his airburst launcher in volleys of 3